Force over Distance: Chapter 15

 Loop 28, 13 minutes:

-Young knelt behind Rush, the palm of his hand pressing into Rush's back, right between his shoulder blades, over his spine.
+Young knelt behind Rush, the palm of his hand pressing into Rush's back, between his shoulder blades, over his spine.
 As he watched, the scientist finished stripping the jumper wire he’d cannibalized from somewhere inside the device.

-“Greer,” Rush said, his voice hoarse, “I think this is going to work.”
+“Greer,” Rush rasped.
+“I think this’ll work.”

 “That's what you said twelve loops ago.”

-“Yes, well.”
-Rush uncuffed his jacket sleeve, and brought the material down over his fingers.
+“Yes well.”
+Rush uncuffed his jacket sleeve and brought the material down over his fingers.

-//Let go of me,// he projected delicately at Young as he grabbed one of his boots and brought it across his lap.
-Carefully, he inspected its sole.
+“It’ll work.”
+Rush deftly connected one end of the wire to an exposed circuit, then paused. //Let go of me,// he projected delicately.
+He grabbed one of his boots and brought it across his lap.
+Carefully, he inspected the sole.

-“I'm trying to make sure I'm not going to kill myself, if that's all right with you,” Rush said conversationally.
+“Trying to make sure I'm not going to kill myself, if that's all right with you,” Rush said conversationally.
 “I’ll be shorting this thing out, which is not without risk.”

 “Well, shit,” Greer said.

-Balanced on the insulated soles of his boots, Rush reached forward, fingertips protected by the sleeve of his jacket, and carefully moved the wire into place.
+Balanced on the insulated soles of his boots, Rush reached forward, fingertips protected by the sleeve of his jacket, and moved the wire into place.

 A plasma arc formed, brief and blue, burning out an arch in Young's retinas.

-Together, Young and Greer dragged Rush back toward the nearest wall.
+Young and Greer dragged Rush back.

-The electrical whine in the air had reached an intolerable level.
+The electrical whine in the air intensified.

 The flare was blinding.
 The explosion was deafening.